Marconiusiii/OhCraps/README.md

 #### Line Odds

 When a point is established, you'll have the ability to add Pass Line Odds or a Lay Bet to your initial Line Bet.
 If you bet on the Pass Line before the Coming Out roll, you'll be asked if you want Pass Line Odds.
 If you bet on the Don't Pass Line, you'll be prompted for a Lay Bet.
 Both are optional and can be bypassed by hitting Enter.

+#### Take Down Don't Pass Bet

+Due to the overall low House edge that Don't Pass bets have in casinos, the Don't Pass Bet and Don't Pass Odds can actually be taken down at any point of game play.
+It is not a contractual bet like the Pass Line, which has to stay up until a Point is hit or a 7 out.
+This game option will only appear if you make a Don't Pass bet before the Come Out roll.
+Type 'y' and hit Enter to take down the bet, and your DOn't Pass Bet and Odds will be returned to you, and you will not be able to make another Don't Pass bet until the next Come Out roll.

 #### Come and Don't Come